com-480-data-visualization/data-visualization-project-2021-yoo/README.md

 ### Visualization inspiration
 The idea comes from having a dataset with data that can reach almost every human on Earth, and in meanwhile serving global interest to inform fans on their teams and opponents.

-A common football team representation is a picture of every player on the respective position on a football pitch.
+A common football team representation is a picture of every player on their respective position on a football pitch.
 For the plot appearance, something understandable and nice to watch is better.
 But as it will be online we will use interactions to give life to the data.

 None of us already used this dataset.